bashyauri/DSA/README.md

 # DSA

-# This is where i practised my datastructures and algorithm
+# This is where i practised my datastructures and algorithms in Python